top of page

 The claim process

-The process usually starts with filing a claim with the insurance company of the person or company responsible for what happened.
-This first step is all about gathering and presenting all the important info related to your injury claim.
-It is a "paper case" made up of documents that show who's at fault and how your accident-related injuries impact your life.
+It usually begins by filing a claim with the insurance company of the person or business responsible for the accident.
+This step focuses on collecting and organizing all the key details tied to your injury claim.
+Think of it as a “paper case” built from documents that show who’s at fault and how your injuries have affected your life.

 When you put together evidence to give to the the insurance company, you provide proof of the accident, which can include police reports, photos of the scene, witness statements, and anything else that helps establish fault and liability.